-The following table presents a calculation of basic and diluted earnings per share for the years ended June 30, 2021 and 2020.
+The following table presents a calculation of basic and diluted earnings per share for the years ended June 30, 2022 and 2021.
 Earnings per share is computed by dividing net income available to common shareholders by the weighted average number of shares of common stock outstanding.
-There are no convertible securities which would affect the numerator in calculating basic and diluted earnings per share; therefore, the net income of \$3.8 million and \$1.3 million for the years ended June 30, 2021 and 2020, respectively, was used as the numerator.
+The difference between common shares issued and basic average common shares outstanding, for purposes of calculating basic earnings per share, is a result of subtracting unallocated ESOP shares and unvested restricted stock shares.
+There are no convertible securities which would affect the numerator in calculating basic and diluted earnings per share; therefore, the net income of \$4.2 million and \$3.8 million for the years ended June 30, 2022 and 2021, respectively, was used as the numerator.
+See Note 12 to these consolidated financial statements for further discussion of stock grants.